jponttuset/mcg/pre-trained/README.txt

 MCG_compute is the package to compute MCG object candidates and UCMs, and benchmark object segmentation algorithms.

 FIRST INSTALL
-- Change datasets/database_root_dir to point to your PASCAL2012 folder (the one with subfolders ImageSets, JPEGImages, etc.)
+- Change datasets/database_root_dir.m to point to your PASCAL2012 folder (the one with subfolders ImageSets, JPEGImages, etc.) or the SBD or COCO folders.
 - Run install.m from the root dir to add the needed paths and do some checks
 - If you need to re-build the library (the script install.m will tell if needed), run build.m